 - There’s a Manual Camera mode that you can select in the Pause menu

-- During the story, you can see Cream flying around several times
+- Several times during the story you can see Cream flying around

 To be fair, that’s quite a lot of extra content for just a port of an older game.
-It wouldn’t be a problem if it was well implemented; however, as you probably know by now, it’s never the case with SADX.
+It wouldn’t be a problem if it was well implemented; however, as elsewhere in this “enhanced port”, SADX seriously lacks in execution.
 Let’s start with the least problematic aspects of the new content and discuss some of its relatively minor design flaws:

 - The honeycomb transition used in the Mini Game Collection menus is never used elsewhere in the game, which looks jarring.
 The only other time the honeycomb pattern can be seen in a menu is some Adventure Field maps, but those are not animated and use a different background, and not even all maps have it.
-It’s quite obvious that the menu was carelessly slapped on top of the original game without much care for the style of the original menus.
-One could argue that the original menus were crap anyway, which is true, but this lazy and inconsistent attempt to add a new menu doesn’t improve the overall picture.
+It is quite obvious that the menu was carelessly slapped on top of the original game without much care for the style of the original menus.
+One could argue that the original menus were badly designed anyway, which is perhaps true, but this inconsistent attempt to add a new menu doesn’t improve the overall picture.

 - The Mission Mode stat screen tries to imitate the style of the Character Select screen, but fails because its fonts are visibly different and because it’s missing a fade transition.

 The Mission system is the largest scale addition to SADX, and probably the most valuable too because it gives you a reason to revisit the stages and fields.
-However, the problem with SADX missions is that most of them are incredibly lame.
+However, the problem with SADX missions is that they are incredibly uninspired at best, and plain nonsensical at worst.
 This Sonic Wikia page lists all 60 SADX missions and what you need to do to complete them.
 There’s also a video walkthrough of all missions.
-Here are some of our favorites:
+Here are some examples:

 Who is Chao a good friend with?
 And what is hidden underneath it? – Apart from sounding like an awkward translation from Japanese, this mission doesn’t make much sense.
 What’s hidden underneath what?
-Oh, you have to dig next to the billboard with a picture of Cream.
+Before you adjust to the game’s logic it may take you a while to figure out it wants you to dig next to the billboard with a picture of Cream.

 I hate this dark and filthy pace!’
-Can you find it? – Continuing the tradition of bad translation/spelling and treating Cream’s billboard as Cream herself.
-If it’s Cream saying that, why not just have her standing in that place instead of the billboard?
-That sure makes more sense than her broken cameos in Station Square that force rotate the camera against your will so that you could see her at all, but we’ll get to those later.
+Can you find it? – Again, bad translation/spelling and treating Cream’s billboard as Cream herself.
+If it’s Cream saying that, why not have her standing there instead of the billboard?
+That makes more sense than her cameos in Station Square that force rotate the camera against your will so that you could see her at all, but we’ll get to those later.

-There are many more examples of bad/stupid SADX missions, but I think even with the above it’s possible to notice some patterns.
+There are many more examples of nonsensical SADX missions, but I think even with the above it is possible to notice some patterns.
 In general, all SADX missions fall into one of the following categories:

 1. Take the burger shop statue (or a reskin of it) and carry it from one place to another.